esnchez/Ethernaut-local-setup/README.md

 There are three components to Ethernaut that are needed to run/deploy in order to work with it locally:

-Test Network - A testnet that is running locally, like gnache, hardhat network, geth, etc Contract Deployment - In order to work with the contracts, they must be deployed to the locally running testnet The Client/Frontend - This is a React app that runs locally and can be accessed on localhost:3000 In order to install, build, and run Ethernaut locally, follow these instructions:
+·Test Network - A testnet that is running locally, like gnache, hardhat network, geth, etc ·Contract Deployment - In order to work with the contracts, they must be deployed to the locally running testnet ·The Client/Frontend - This is a React app that runs locally and can be accessed on localhost:3000 In order to install, build, and run Ethernaut locally, follow these instructions:

 ### Running locally (local network)